 The security challenges facing the world are becoming increasingly complex.
 Political solutions are needed to end wars and armed conflicts.
 Terrorism and organised crime have to be fought across national borders.

-Situated in the northernmost corner of Europe, Norway is a constitutional monarchy with a high level of gender equality, welfare and economic stability.
+Modern Norway is characterised by a high level of welfare, gender equality and economic stability.

 Climate change and the environment

 Climate change and environmental damage are two of the most dramatic challenges facing the world today.
 Many countries are already feeling the effects of climate change.
 In our part of the world, the changes in the Arctic region are particularly dramatic and worrying.

 Norway has a vibrant arts and culture sector that has deep historical roots.
 Today, as in the past, many Norwegian artists and other cultural professionals find inspiration beyond Norway’s national borders.